shanselman/Windows-Wifi-Manager/README.md

 ##Possibilities

-I have a WifiProfile class that's basic, but it woudln't be hard to put a WinForms wrapper around this thing.
+I have a WifiProfile class that's basic, but it wouldn't be hard to put a WinForms wrapper around this thing.
 It would be a fun challenge to DUPLICATE the Win7 dialog exactly.

 ##Example Run